 Investigate inefficient queries running against a table

-Inefficient queries—that is, queries that perform a large number of reads but return a relatively small number of rows—can significantly add to database performance issues.
+Inefficient queries—that is, queries that perform a large number of reads but return a relatively small number of rows—can lead to database performance issues.
 These queries do a large amount of work for little return.
 This type of inefficiency results in higher I/O, longer wait times, greater amounts of blocking, and increased resource contention.

 Possible solutions include tuning the query, adding an index, or adding columns to an existing index.
 DPA's table tuning advisors help you make informed decisions about the best course of action.

 See the following sections for tips on using the information in each table tuning advisor:

 - Quick start

 At the end of each day, DPA runs an analysis to identify tables that had inefficient queries run against them during that day.
 For each of these tables, the Table Tuning Advisor page displays aggregated information about the table, the inefficient queries that ran against it, and any existing indexes.
 This information helps you optimize query performance while taking indexing trade-offs into account.